Six Gering school board candidates advance to general election

 The primary election on Tuesday, May 10, cut the number of candidates for the three open spots on the Gering School Board in half as six advanced to the general election.

 The race was led by Greg Trautman with 840 votes out of a total of 6,042 votes cast.
-Trautman is a Gering alum who currently has three children attending Geil Elementary.
+Trautman is a Gering alumnus who currently has three children attending Geil Elementary.

 Unofficial results for Gering School Board in primary election